JingyaLiu/Virtual-Contrast-CT/README.md

 # Virtual-Contrast-CT
-This repo is for paper "Virtual contrast enhancement for CT scans of abdomen and pelvis" (https://www.sciencedirect.com/science/article/abs/pii/S0895611122000672)
+This repo is for paper -[Virtual contrast enhancement for CT scans of abdomen and pelvis](https://www.sciencedirect.com/science/article/abs/pii/S0895611122000672)

 # About UNet/FCN PyTorch